 Do: Drive carefully, allowing enough room for an emergency stop.
-You’ll save money, feel better, and provide a more enjoyable ride for your passengers.
+You’ll save money, feel better, and provide an enjoyable ride for your passengers.

-Do: Pretend that you’re the engine.
-So avoid quick starts and racing to a stop.
+Do: Imagine that you’re the engine.
+So avoid quick starts and racing to a stop because this wastes energy.

 Do: Start gradually and coast to a stop.